 You get two trading days to execute the BTST trade after the buy order.
 BTST trade lies between the intraday and cash market trades.
 In intraday trade, if you have bought a stock today at 10 am, you have to square off the position the same day before the market closes.

 If your technical analysis indicates the prices may move further the next day, you would want to hold it.
 But in delivery-based cash trade, you can sell shares only after it has been delivered to your demat account.

 This process takes two trading sessions.
 A lot can happen in two days.
-It is to avoid delay of cash segment and same day settlement of intraday trade that the BTST trade has come into picture.
+It is to avoid delay of cash segment and same-day settlement of intraday trade that the BTST trade has come into the picture.

-Apart from tracking the stock specific and broader news events, you should be well-versed in technical analysis to make money in BTST trades.
+Apart from tracking stock-specific and broader news events, you should be well-versed in technical analysis to make money in BTST trades.
 It involves spotting the big price moves on trading charts.
 Besides, you must apply some trading strategies to avoid losses and keep a check on greed.
 Read on:

 Price Breakouts in Candle-stick Charts

 Run the 15-minute candlestick chart of the stock you have bought for the BTST purpose.
 This chart showcases the buying and selling trend based on opening, high, low, and closing prices.
 You may track the stock since the morning, but the real action typically happens in the last leg of the trade after 2 pm.

 This is when intraday traders settle their trades.
 If the stock price moves above its resistance level on the chart between 3 pm and 3.30 pm, it indicates the uptrend may go on to the next trade.
 This suggests you may hold it for the next session.
 If the price goes below its support level, it’s time to sell the stock in intraday trade itself.